CalebBarnes/netlify-db-chat-app/mcp-tools/README.md

 - **Send Messages**: Send messages to the chat as Lumi
 - **Read Messages**: Get recent chat messages with filtering options
 - **Check Mentions**: Find @Lumi mentions and replies to Lumi messages
-- **Online Users**: Get list of currently online users with typing status
+- **Online Users**: Get a list of currently online users with typing status

 ## Installation